Non-Linear Analog Processing in MIMO Systems with Coarse Quantization: A Hybrid Beamforming Architecture with One-bit ADCs

-where $n_q= \frac{P_{ADC}}{2\alpha}$. \end{Theorem} The lower bound in Equation \eqref{eq:hyb} is achieved by the quantizer described in this section.
-To see this, note that by construction, the quantizer partitions each axis into $2(\ell-1)\left(\frac{n_q-n_s}{n_s}\right)$ intervals, and each resulting quantization region is mapped to a unique quantizer output (e.g., Figure \ref{fig:quant}).
-So, the total number of unique quantizer outputs is $|\mathcal{C}|= (2(\ell-1)(\frac{n_q-n_s}{n_s}))^{n_s}$.
+The lower bound in Equation \eqref{eq:hyb} is achieved by the quantizer introduced in the previous section.
+To see this, note that by construction, the quantizer partitions each axis into $2(\ell-1)\left(\frac{n_q-n_r}{n_r}\right)$ intervals, and each resulting quantization region is mapped to a unique quantizer output (e.g., Figure \ref{fig:quant}).
+So, the total number of unique quantizer outputs is $|\mathcal{C}|= (2(\ell-1)(\frac{n_q-n_r}{n_r}))^{n_r}$.
 The result follows by noting that the communication rate is $\log{|\mathcal{C}|}$.
-The upper bound follows by counting the number of partition regions generated by $2(\ell-1)n_q$ hyperplanes in general position in the $n_s$-dimensional Euclidean space (e.g. \cite{khalili2021mimo}).
-Figure \ref{fig:th:5} provides numerical simulations of the i) upper bounds and ii) lower bounds in Equation \eqref{eq:hyb} and iii) the high SNR channel capacity under hybrid beamforming without analog processing derived in \cite{khalili2021mimo} for $n_s=3$.
+The upper bound follows by counting the number of partition regions generated by $2(\ell-1)n_q$ hyperplanes in general position in the $n_r$-dimensional Euclidean space (e.g. \cite{khalili2021mimo}).
+Figure \ref{fig:simulations}(a) provides numerical simulations of the i) upper bounds and ii) lower bounds in Equation \eqref{eq:hyb} and iii) the high SNR channel capacity under hybrid beamforming without analog processing derived in \cite{khalili2021mimo}, where we have taken $n_r=3$.
 It can be observed that the proposed architecture outperforms the one in \cite{khalili2021mimo} if the number of one-bit ADCs is larger than $n_q=8$.